coston/movies-app/README.md

 # Movies App

-## Notice to my followers 💅
-I've built this app as a test for a potential employer.
+## Overview

+This is my implementation of a movie search app as part of an employer's take-home exercise

-## Assignment Details
+## Features

-### The task
-As a user,
+- **Movie Search:**
-- I can search for movies and see a paginated list of results
+  Users can search for movies by keyword and view a list of results.

-- I can filter search results by genre
-- I can navigate through the next and previous pages of the paginated results
-- I see the total count of search results
+- **Genre Filtering:**
+  Search results can be filtered by genre.

+- **Pagination:**
+  The app implements next/previous pagination, allowing users to navigate through pages of results.

+- **Total Results Count:**
+  It displays the count of search results by calculating the total from available pages and the number of items on the last page.
+(See: [Future Enhancements](#highlights--future-improvements))

+- **Movie Details:**
-- I see notable information for each search result, such as the summary, poster, duration, rating, etc.
+  Each search result shows key movie information, including a summary, poster, duration, rating, and more.

-I leveraged a lot of the practices promoted in the current Next.js docs.

-I'm pleased with the speed using a mix of SSR and CSR.

-A followup feature may be to improve fallback content.
+## Technical Implementation

+- **Framework & Tools:**
+  The app is built using the latest versions of React with Next.js.
+I chose these technologies to leverage their strengths in server-side rendering, routing, and performance.

+- **Data Fetching & Caching:**
+  Data is fetched securely from the Movies API with error handling.
+I’ve implemented caching strategies via Next.js’s data fetching features to improve performance and reduce redundant API calls.

+- **Hybrid Rendering Approach:**
+  To balance SEO and interactivity, the app uses server-side rendering for movie details and client-side rendering for snappier perceived performance in the movies list.

+## Additional Considerations

+- **Third-Party Libraries:**
+  I have incorporated Shadcn UI components.
+They are found in the components/ui directory.

+- **Design Philosophy:**
+  While the design is straightforward (focused on functionality over flash), I prioritized code clarity, performance, and a smooth user experience.

+- **Highlights & Future Improvements:**
+  - **What I’m Proud Of:** This being a total demo of streamlined work with completed requirements, tests, and a good basic ci/cd workflow.
+  - **Future Enhancements:** A follow-up feature may be to improve how I handle total count of search results.
+This is currently page results, as movie count is not part of GET /movies a follow up request.
+I would go back to product to clarify this requirement.
+I would update GET /movies with the count rather than using another request.

-## Et Cetera
+## Final Thoughts

+This implementation reflects my technical acumen and the thoughtful design choices I make when building products.
+I look forward to your feedback and further discussion on potential improvements or additional features.

+## Running the project

+1. Add `API_BASE_URL` to `.env`
+2. `npm run dev`

 <details>
-  <summary>Next.js Project Information</summary>
+  <summary>Common Next.js Project Information</summary>
   <p>This is a <a href="https://nextjs.org">Next.js</a> project bootstrapped with
   <a href="https://nextjs.org/docs/app/api-reference/cli/create-next-app">`create-next-app`</a>.</p>

   <h2>Getting Started</h2>
   <p>First, run the development server:</p>

   <pre><code>
 npm run dev
 # or